triptease/docs/structured-data.md

 #### reservationStatus

 The [reservationStatus](https://schema.org/reservationStatus) should be set to [ReservationConfirmed](https://schema.org/ReservationConfirmed).
 If you wish to expose reservations earlier in the funnel then make sure you use one of the other [ReservationStatusType](https://schema.org/ReservationStatusType).
+If you support cancellations please also add the correct structured data to that page and change the [reservationStatus](https://schema.org/reservationStatus) to [ReservationCancelled](https://schema.org/ReservationCancelled)

 #### checkinTime

 The [checkinTime](https://schema.org/checkinTime) is a combination of date and time.
 It cannot be just a time (despite what the name suggests).

-Ensure this is in the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format (YYYY-MM-DD).
+Ensure this is in the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
-So 9th April 2020 would become `2020-04-09`
+This should either just be a date `2021-10-12` or a local datetime `2021-10-12T15:00:00` with optional timezone for the hotel `2021-10-12T15:00:00.000+07:00`.
+Do NOT convert to UTC time if at all possible.

 #### checkoutTime

 The [checkoutTime](https://schema.org/checkoutTime) is a combination of date and time.
 It cannot be just a time (despite what the name suggests).

-Ensure this is in the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format (YYYY-MM-DD).
+Ensure this is in the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
-So 9th April 2020 would become `2020-04-09`
+This should either just be a date `2021-10-12` or a local datetime `2021-10-12T15:00:00` with optional timezone for the hotel `2021-10-12T15:00:00.000+07:00`.
+Do NOT convert to UTC time if at all possible.

 #### totalPrice